hasura/learn-graphql/tutorials/frontend/vectordbs/tutorial-site/content/query-data/2-queries-with-rbac.md

 We can do this easily by defining `SELECT` permission on our `hiring_manager` relationship.
 Head to the `Data` tab and click on the `Resumes` table of the `Resumes` database.
 Then, click the `Permissions` tab, create a role named `manager` and choose `SELECT` as shown in the screenshot below.
-You can copy and paste this rule into the first line of the editor, or configure it using the dropdown GUI.
+You can copy and paste this rule into the first line of the editor, or configure it using the dropdown GUI, which is available after clicking the `With custom check` radio button.

 ```
 {"application_relationship":{"hiring_manager":{"_eq":"x-hasura-manager-id"}}}